juntao/arenztopia/content/news/Issue 7.md

 ## Giant Meteor Seen Over Olb City
 by Tony Yuan

 Lower West Quarter-A huge meteor, dubbed HIO-20201862DDES, was seen streaking through the air in the evening on Tuesday.
 HIO-20201862DDES was detected by the Arenztopian satellite known as HIO.
-It came from the Oort Cloud and was observed in one part of its 1,534,702-year orbit, but a gravitational disruption due to the reversal of the magnetic feilds of Mars caused it to veer onto a collision course with Earth.
+It came from the Oort Cloud and was observed in one part of its 1,534,702-year orbit, but a mysterious gravitational disruption caused it to veer onto a collision course with Earth.
 The meteor was estimated to be about 100 meters in diameter.
 It broke up in the atmosphere and several chunks caused minor damage to homes and cars.
 The ASA is currently studying the rock for any precious metals or signs of extraterrestrial life.
-One peice is to be displayed at the seasonal exhibition "Rocks of the Cosmos: A journey through the amazing world of space rocks" in 2021 at the Olb City Natural History Museum.
+One piece is to be displayed at the seasonal exhibition "Rocks of the Cosmos: A journey through the amazing world of space rocks" in 2021 at the Olb City Natural History Museum.

 ## Arts
 by Guest Author Lorenzo Sebastian Javier Avila, King of Arenztopia